brittanyblouin/ANCRTAdjust/README.md

 6      F_1    6       214      214       30      39     145 0.3224299    1 2016
 ```

-Step 2) Naming your variables
+Step 2) Verifying your database and naming your variables
 ---------------------
 After loading the data, the next step is to make sure we are following the naming conventions for the most important variables.
 These include: